Hierapolis: Roman Hierapolis

 In 133 BC, when Attalus III died, he bequeathed his kingdom to Rome.
 Hierapolis thus became part of the Roman province of Asia.
+Unlike other cities in the region, it was never reconstituted as a Roman colony, though some Romanization took place.
 In AD 17, during the rule of the emperor Tiberius, a major earthquake destroyed the city.
+The philosopher Epictetus was born as a slave in the city in 50 AD.

 Through the influence of the Christian apostle Paul, a church was founded here while he was at Ephesus.
 The Christian apostle Philip spent the last years of his life here.
-The town's Martyrium was alleged to have been built upon the spot where Philip was crucified in AD 80.
+The town's martyrium was alleged to have been built upon the spot where Philip was crucified in AD 80.
 His daughters were also said to have acted as prophetesses in the region.

 In the year 60, during the rule of Nero, an even more severe earthquake left the city completely in ruins.
 Afterwards, the city was rebuilt in the Roman style with imperial financial support.
 It was during this period that the city attained its present form.
 The theatre was built in 129 for a visit by the emperor Hadrian.
 It was renovated under Septimius Severus (193–211).
 When Caracalla visited the town in 215, he bestowed the much-coveted title of neocoros upon it, according the city certain privileges and the right of sanctuary.
 This was the golden age of Hierapolis.
 Thousands of people came to benefit from the medicinal properties of the hot springs.
 New building projects were started: two Roman baths, a gymnasium, several temples, a main street with a colonnade, and a fountain at the hot spring.
 Hierapolis became one of the most prominent cities in the Roman Empire in the fields of the arts, philosophy, and trade.
 The town grew to 100,000 inhabitants and became wealthy.
 During his campaign against the Sassanid Shapur II in 370, the emperor Valens made the last-ever imperial visit to the city.

+Ecclesiastic history

 During the 4th century, the Christians filled Pluto's Gate (a ploutonion) with stones, suggesting that Christianity had become the dominant religion and begun displacing other faiths in the area.
 Originally a see of Phrygia Pacatiana, the Byzantine emperor Justinian raised the bishop of Hierapolis to the rank of metropolitan in 531.
 The Roman baths were transformed to a Christian basilica.
 During the Byzantine period, the city continued to flourish and also remained an important centre for Christianity.